diCenzo-GC/Tn-Core/Sample-Output-Data/Core-models/README.md

 - minNW_model: The core model extracted from iGD1575_model using a minNW-based pipeline adapted to deal with Tn-seq data
 - GIMME_model_1: The core model extracted from iGD1575_model using a GIMME-based pipeline adapted to deal with Tn-seq data
 - GIMME_model_2: The core model extracted form iGD1575_model using a GIMME-based pipeline using RNA-seq data
-- iPAE1146_TnCore_model: The core model extracted from the P. aeruginosa iPAE1146 genome-scale metabolic model, using Tn-Core with Tn-seq data but without RNA-seq data